uviclibraries/academic-posters-canva/pre-workshop.md

 nav_order: 2
 ---
 ## Pre-Workshop Videos & Activities
-This workshop is primarily hands-on practice with PowerPoint in order to learn to use key features of the software.
-To participate fully please do the following **before the workshop**:
+This workshop is primarily hands-on practice with Canva in order to learn to use key features of the software.
+To participate fully please do the following before the workshop:

 -   [#Better Poster video](https://www.youtube.com/watch?v=SYk29tnxASs){:target="_blank"} (19 min)